cargodog/sorcerer/examples/enchantments.md

 # Dismiss the council with one command
 srcrr rm Alice Bob Carol

-# Or dismiss all apprentices at once
+# Or dismiss all agents at once
 # srcrr rm -a
 ```